mudge/jquery_example/README.markdown

 Compatibility
 -------------

-This plugin has been tested with jQuery 1.1 to 1.5 and should work in all browsers supported by jQuery itself (it has been tested with Safari 4, Google Chrome 0.2.149.29, Mozilla Firefox 3, Opera 9.52 and
-Internet Explorer 7).
+This plugin has been tested with jQuery 1.1 to 1.6 and should work in all browsers supported by jQuery itself (it has been tested with Safari 4, Google Chrome 0.2.149.29, Mozilla Firefox 3, Opera 9.52 and Internet Explorer 7).

-It is not yet compatible with jQuery 1.6's changes to `val()`.

 Author
 ------